boolean-uk/react-address-book/README.md

   - A form at the top of the list should allow the user to add new meetings.
 Each meeting should contain a date, a time and a location.
   - New meetings should be saved using json-server
 - For this extension you will need to update the `db.json` file to store meeting objects.
 See the [json-server documentation](https://github.com/typicode/json-server#getting-started) for more details.
+- When fetching meetings from the server, you should load only meetings for that specific contact.
+You can do this through [json-server filters](https://github.com/typicode/json-server#filter)
 - When you add meetings, you will need to "link them" to the specific contact by including the contact id in each meeting
 - Note although it's possible to embed the meetings array inside the contact object in json-server, the intention of this extension is to practice `useEffect` with a dependency on a prop, so you should represent the meetings as a seperate resource inside json-serer.